DanielBMarkham/Info-Ops/manuscript/chapter7.md

 Books, presentations, teachers, students.
 What the heck does that have to do with our tags?
 I thought the tags were about building stuff, right?

 Well, that's why I picked this example.
-The tags are about creating shared mental models.
-You can use those models to build stuff -- or to do other things.
+The tags are about creating shared mental models.[^7-61] You can use those models to build stuff -- or to do other things.
 Remember Socrates!
 Everything we talk about in life goes back to those old Greek guys.
 Including planning training.

+[^7-61]: Just to be Mr. Pedantic Man, you don't have to have the tags to create a shared mental model, of course.
+People have been doing it for thousands of years without tags.
+The tags are just a tool to make it all happen faster.
+As we do more and more examples, you'll see how the tags continue to pay off.

 So the first question is this: what do we need a shared mental model about?
 That is, what target system are we changing?